arapost/acedit/README.md

 The editor implements the GSN standard as specified at www.goalstructuringnotation.info and the ARM standard available from sysa.omg.org

-Please read the installation manual (ToolInstructionsUser) in the Wiki.
+Please read the installation manual [Tool Instructions User](https://github.com/arapost/acedit/wiki/Tool-Instructions-User) in the Wiki.

-You can find the overview white paper in the downloads section.
+You can download the overview white paper [here](https://github.com/arapost/acedit/blob/master/Intro%20to%20ACEdit.pdf).

 Tool screenshots: